Designing mixed-settings learning programmes

-• Who do we currently have relationships with?
-How could partnerships be strengthened?
+• How could any existing partnerships be strengthened?

 What is required for this learning to be effective?